The Adventures of the Little Prince (TV series): DVD releases

-On September 6, 2005, Koch Vision released a 4-disc DVD of the entire English series in Region 1.
+In September 2005, Koch Vision released a 4-disc DVD of the entire English series in Region 1.
 Koch Vision has subsequently begun releasing the series in Volumes each containing 3 or 4 episodes each, which sell at a lower cost than the complete series.

 Discotek Media released all 26 episodes of the English dub on DVD on October 31, 2017.
-On December 6, 2017, Discotek Media uploaded the first episode of the Japanese version with English subtitles to YouTube, and on May 16, 2019, the entire Japanese version was added to Crunchyroll.
-The anime will also make its debut on Retrocrush.
+Later on December 6, Discotek Media uploaded the first episode of the Japanese version with English subtitles to YouTube, and on May 16, 2019, the entire Japanese version was added to Crunchyroll.
+The anime later made its debut on Retrocrush.

 In September 2019, the English dub of the series was made available on Amazon Prime.